permitio/opal-cedar/readme.md

 ## The Building Blocks of Modern Authorization System
 Before we start to dirt our hands with code, let's take a zoom out to understand the building blocks of a modern application authorization system.
 By understanding the responsibility of each block, we will be able to separate the concern of each component.
 Making sure that we can scale our authorization system by its need without the fear of breaking it.

-The modern authorization system concrete (TBD better word) of 5 components, Enforcement, Decision, Retrieval, Information, and Administration.
+The modern authorization system consists of 5 components, Enforcement, Decision, Retrieval, Information, and Administration.
 Looking at the diagram below we can see that:

 1. Admin configures the policy at the Retrieval point.
 2. Developer configures data sources in the Information point.